 All fats, including those vilified saturated fats, play an important role in your body.
 When you eat dietary fat, your body digests those into fatty acids that are used to help your body absorb certain vitamins, support the growth of your cells, transport hormones, provide energy, and even improve mental and physical performance.

 Most studies on dietary fats have looked at the impact they have on blood lipids.
 Blood lipids can be helpful or harmful, depending on the type, and their main role is to move cholesterol, a waxy substance that your body uses to make vitamins and hormones.
 As with most things, having too much cholesterol in your blood has poor implications for your health.
-Dietary fats that result in increases of LDL blood lipids are not preferred, since LDL lipids are poor transporters of cholesterol and result in the build-up of cholesterol in your arteries.
-On the other hand, dietary fats that can increase HDL blood lipids are preferred, since HDL lipids help your bloodstream and body get rid of cholesterol.

-Healthy Fats in Struesli
+The Types of Fats Found in Struesli

 Many of the plant-based foods that make up Struesli contribute some dietary fats.
 And because of the smart and delicious combinations, what you’re getting is the ideal amounts and ratios of fats that can improve health.
 That means you’re getting mostly unsaturated fats (including essential omega 3s and omega 6s), a little saturated fat (in a fast-digesting form called medium-chain triglycerides), and zero trans fats.
 In Struesli, here’s where those optimal amounts and types of fats are coming from: